-Scoring for this test was not simply based on the thickness of padding.
+Scoring for this test was not based on the thickness of padding.
 We tested some socks with lots of padding, as well as the Darn Tough No Show Light, which had no padding whatsoever, so we tried to assess the padding for each sock compared to what was advertised.
-We looked for balanced padding — if it shielded the foot from ground strikes while still allowing for good sensitivity.
-There is no need for extra padding in the arch of the foot, as it adds more bulk.
+We looked for balanced padding — if it shielded the foot from ground strikes while still allowing for excellent sensitivity.
+Most times, there is no need for extra padding in the arch of the foot, as it adds more bulk.
 Socks with padding throughout the bottom of the foot scored lower than those with pinpoint padding.
 For this test, the higher the score, the better the padding protected the foot.

 The best socks were the Smartwool PhD Run Light Elite Micro, which had Merino Wool pads that covered target areas and nowhere else, as well as the Thorlo Experia XCCU, which nicely accomplished the same thing.
 On the other hand, the Balega Hidden Comfort, despite having a lot of underfoot cushioning, chose not to target it to areas of need, instead thickly padding the entire underfoot, while high-wear areas on the sides of the big and pinky toes, as well as the Achilles region of the heel, went unpadded.
 Padding was weighted as 15% of a product's final score.